 Are you all set to exchange your solemn wedding vows with the person you love the most?
 Congratulations!
-But, if you’re still unsure as to how you’ll manage the expenses for the big day, let’s assure you by saying that a wedding loan can easily solve your problem.
+But, if you’re still unsure as to how you’ll manage the money for wedding, let’s assure you by saying that a wedding loan can easily solve your problem.
 A wedding loan is nothing but an unsecured personal loan that you use specifically to bankroll your wedding.
 In Singapore, you can use different types of personal loans or approach any one of the many reliable lenders for extra cash.

 Despite your best efforts to minimise costs, you may realise that a wedding in Singapore is an expensive affair.
 While your credit cards can help you manage a portion of the overall expenses, you would still be in need for liquid cash.
 For an uninterrupted cash flow, you can consider one or more of the following options: